markdalgleish/markdalgleish.com/source/_posts/2012-03-10-using-3d-css-transitions-with-fathom-js.md

 }
 ```

 With a few extra lines (excluding vendor prefixing), we've managed to set up two different transitions for activating and deactivating slides.
-Obviously, cleaning up this CSS with a pre-processor like <a href="http://sass-lang.com/" target="_blank">SASS</a> or <a href="http://lesscss.org/" target="_blank">LESS</a>, or <a href="http://lea.verou.me/" target="_blank">Lea Verou</a>'s <a href="http://leaverou.github.com/prefixfree/" target="_blank">-prefix-free</a> would be a good idea.
+Obviously, cleaning up this CSS with a pre-processor like [SASS](http://sass-lang.com/) or [LESS](http://lesscss.org/), or [Lea Verou](http://lea.verou.me/)'s [-prefix-free](http://leaverou.github.com/prefixfree/) would be a good idea.

 ## Easing Into It

 Those of us who are used to the custom easing options when animating with jQuery might find the standard easing options with CSS transitions a little lacking.
-If we want to use one of the classic <a href="http://www.robertpenner.com/easing/" target="_blank">Penner easing methods</a>, made famous with Flash and jQuery (with <a href="http://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">jQuery Easing Plugin</a>), one option is to use one of my favourite online developer tools, <a href="http://matthewlein.com/ceaser/" target="_blank">Ceaser</a>, which allows you to create a custom easing method or select from a set of existing well known easing equations.
+If we want to use one of the classic [Penner easing methods](http://www.robertpenner.com/easing/), made famous with Flash and jQuery (with [jQuery Easing Plugin](http://gsgd.co.uk/sandbox/jquery/easing/)), one option is to use one of my favourite online developer tools, [Ceaser](http://matthewlein.com/ceaser/), which allows you to create a custom easing method or select from a set of existing well known easing equations.
 By selecting 'easeInOutExpo' from the drop down list, we can grab the CSS which provides us with our custom easing bezier curve.

 If we use the custom easing in our code, it looks like this: